-NAV (Rs.) = Market or Fair Value of Scheme's Investments + Current Assets including Accrued Income Current Liabilities and Provisions () No. of Units outs
+Market or Fair Value of Current Assets including Current Liabilities and NAV (Rs.) = Scheme's Investments Accrued Income Provisions (1.1.)
+No. of Units outstanding under Scheme on the Valuation Day

 The NAV shall be calculated up to two decimal places.
 However the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
 Separate NAV will be calculated and disclosed for each Option.
 The NAVs of the Growth Option and the IDCW Option under each of the Plans will be different after the declaration of the first IDCW.